Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## All Tests Passed &check;
 ---
 User Story:
-> 5.As a site user i can register an account so that i can interact with blog posts.
+> 5. As a site user i can register an account so that i can interact with blog posts.

 Acceptance criteria:
 * Given that i am a new user i can register for a account, through clicking on register in the navbar.